irishdevops/Satellites_Land_Coverage_MLOPS_training/readme.md

 ### **Advantages and unique value:**

-- You cand do the end to end process of data mining + training models just following notebook 1 and notebook 2 instructions.
+- Process of data mining + training models just following notebook 1 and notebook 2 instructions is unique to this computer vision experiment.
+Use the models from tensorflow.